-Global cuisine has allowed us to have so many things at our fingertips.
-So many tastes and dishes, so many cultures recreating their homelands right in front of our noses.
-Should we celebrate eating a Cuban breakfast of beans and rice and plantains?
-A Brazilian lunch of feijoada?
-A Mediterranean dinner of olives and lemon chicken?
+Global cuisine has allowed us to have so many things at our fingertips – countless dishes and plates, a melting pot of cultures recreating their homelands for us in the United States.
+Should we celebrate eating a Cuban breakfast of beans and rice and plantains? then a Brazilian lunch of feijoada? a Mediterranean dinner of olives and lemon chicken?
 All in the same day?

 So we flock to new restaurant after new restaurant and forget about the ones that were already there.
 In our eagerness to have something we haven’t had before we forget about the things that made us love food in the first place.
 When another restaurant opens and, like lemmings we rush to that one, the last new restaurant, the last “it” place, still swooning from their 6 months to one year-long influx of hungry patrons that read about them in the the latest review/article/blog post suddenly finds themselves empty, offering longer happy hours, cutting hours, staff, lunch…